Hansastro/Astro-3D-Printing/Polar_finder_adapter/README.md

 - one for canon 90° finder to a ioptron skytracker polar finder.
 - one for canon 90° finder to a Skywatcher EQ6 mount polar finder

-The diameter is the same just the length change.
+The diameter is the same just the length changes.

-Those adapter are usable on other polar finder.
+Those adapters are usable on other polar finder of similar diameter.

 The short version (works well for Ioptron skytracker)
 ![Canon adapter short version](./images/Canon_Polar_Adapter_scad.png)